Anita Darian

 She settled in New York City and worked in everything from opera and classical recitals to television jingles and cartoon voice-overs.
 She appeared in several television productions of musicals and operas from the 1950s to the 1970s.

 Darian also sang the female soprano portion on The Tokens' 1961 #1 hit "The Lion Sleeps Tonight".
-Her high counterpoint to the lead and backup singers was an astounding merging of her operatic training.

 As late as 2012, she was featured in concerts honoring the Great American Songbook.

 Darian died on February 1, 2015, aged 87, at South Nassau Communities Hospital in Oceanside, New York, due to surgical complications.